atao60/meteor-angular-ionic4/README.md

 ```

-Open the browser with `http://localhost:3000`
+Open the browser with `http://localhost:3000`: tha page stays blank.

 Open the browser's console (here with FF):